th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

 K8S_HOSTNAME=
 ```

-Set address for RabbitMQ automatically generated configurations.
+Set up an address for the RabbitMQ automatically generated configurations.
 It must be Kubernetes cluster hostname or its IP.

 <notice note >